SolaceLabs/pubsubplus-cf-dev/README.md

 This will deploy the VMR(s) to BOSH-lite and run an bosh errand to deploy the Solace Service Broker and add solace-messaging as a service in Cloud Foundry.

 _If not sure what to pick just use the default with no parameters.
-Otherwise, please ensure that you have allocated enough memory to the BOSH-lite VM for the number and types of VMRs that you want to deploy_
+Otherwise, please ensure that you have allocated enough memory to the BOSH-lite VM for the number and types of VMRs that you want to deploy._

+If deploying on **Windows**, you must also provide a `-w` option to the `solace_deploy.sh` script.

 **Example:** Deploy the default which is a single instance of a Shared-VMR using a self-signed server certificate and evaluation vmr edition.
 ~~~~
-./solace_deploy.sh
+solace_deploy.sh
 ~~~~

 The deployment variables file used as default can be found under [templates](templates/1.4.0/),  you can make a copy and edit it.